 The HFP01, manufactured by Hukseflux, measures soil heat flux, typically for energy-balance or Bowen-ratio flux systems.
+It outputs a voltage signal that is proportional to the heat flux of the surrounding medium.
 At least two sensors are required for each site to provide spatial averaging.
 Sites with heterogeneous media may require additional sensors.Read More

 The "-L" on a product model indicates that the cable length is specified at the time of order.